Nexedi/jio/README.md

       // }
     });

-To find out more about complex queries, please refer to the documentation
+To find out more about complex queries, please refer to the documentation.

 ### Task Management

-jIO is running a task queue manager in the background which processes incoming tasks according to set of defined rules.
-To find out more and including how to define your own execution rules, please refer to the documentation.
+jIO is running a task queue manager in the background which processes incoming tasks according to a set of defined rules.
+To find out more including how to define your own execution rules, please refer to the documentation.

 ### Conflict Management

-As jIO allows to manage and share documents across multiple storage locactions it is likely for conflicts to occur (= multiple versions of a single document existing in the storage tree). jIO manages conflicts by ensuring that every version of a document is available on every storage and that conflicts are accessible (and solvable) using the *conflicts: true* option when using the respective jIO methods.
+As jIO allows to manage and share documents across multiple storage locactions, conflicts may happen (i.e. multiple versions of a single document existing in the storage tree). jIO manages conflicts by ensuring that every version of a document is available on every storage and that conflicts are accessible (and solvable) using the *conflicts: true* option when using the related jIO methods.
 For more info on conflicts and available options, please refer to the documentation.

 ### Crash-Proof